dreoporto/camknows/README.md

 ### External Storage and File Share

-To ensure adequate storage of files, adding external storage to your Raspberry Pi is encouraged: https://www.raspberrypi.org/documentation/configuration/external-storage.md
+To ensure adequate storage of files, adding external storage *with automatic mounting* to your Raspberry Pi is encouraged: https://www.raspberrypi.org/documentation/computers/configuration.html#external-storage-configuration

 A Samba File Share makes it simple to view images that have been saved: https://magpi.raspberrypi.org/articles/samba-file-server